-During the period ended March 31, 2024, the Trust derived revenues from the provision of management and advisory services from Acquisition Entities of \$3.3 million.
-At March 31, 2024, the Trust has a net receivable included in accounts receivable and prepayments from Acquisition Entities of \$1.1 million.
+During the period ended June 30, 2024, the Trust derived revenues from the provision of management and advisory services from Acquisition Entities of \$5.0 million during the three months ended June 30, 2024 and \$8.2 million during the six months ended June 30, 2024.
+At June 30, 2024, the Trust has a net receivable included in accounts receivable and prepayments from Acquisition Entities of \$1.0 million.

 The Trust has intercompany loans receivable from Acquisition Entities.
 The loans have terms ranging from 3 to 10 years, but can be repaid at anytime without penalty.
 These loans bear interest at a rate ranging from 10% to 12%.
-The Trust recognized \$10.1 million of interest income related to these loans in income for the period ended March 31, 2024.
+The Trust recognized \$7.4 million of interest income related to these loans for the three months ended June 30, 2024 and \$17.5 million of interest income for the six months ended June 30, 2024.
 The corresponding interest expense incurred by the Acquisition Entities offset part of the Trust's Corporate investment gain.
-During the period the Trust received \$24.3 million of principal loan repayments, reducing the carrying value of the loans outstanding.
+During the six months ended June 30, 2024 the Trust received \$291.9 million of net principal loan repayments, reducing the carrying value of the loans outstanding.
 There is no impact on net earnings from these intercompany loans.

-During the period the Trust made net capital contributions of \$12.9 million to the Acquisition Entities.
+Partially offsetting the net principal loan repayments, during the six months ended June 30, 2024, the Trust made net capital contributions of \$274.5 million to the Acquisition Entities, the majority of which was used to repay debt within the Acquisition Entities.

-The Trust guarantees a \$500 million senior credit facility AEP holds with a syndicate of Canadian charted banks, which has a maturity date in September 2026 and is secured by a general security agreement on all of Alaris' assets.
-The interest rate is based on a combination of the Canadian Overnight Repo Rate Average ("CORRA"), Canadian Prime Rate ("Prime"), US Base Rate ("USBR") and SOFR.
-At March 31, 2024, AEP had a balance of \$249.6 million (net of unamortized bank amendment and extension fees of \$2.9 million) drawn on its credit facility (December 31, 2023 -\$242.4 million, net of unamortized bank amendment and extension fees \$3.2 million).
-At March 31, 2024, AEP met all of its covenants as required by the agreement.
-Those covenants include a maximum funded debt to contracted EBITDA of 3.0:1 (actual ratio was 1.67x at March 31, 2024); minimum fixed charge coverage ratio of 1:1 (actual ratio was 1.25x at March 31, 2024); and a minimum tangible net worth of \$600.0 million (actual amount was \$985.4 million at March 31, 2024).
+The Trust guarantees a \$500 million senior credit facility AEP holds with a syndicate of Canadian chartered banks, which has a maturity date in September 2026 and is secured by a general security agreement on all of Alaris' assets.
+The interest rate is based on a combination of the Canadian Overnight Repo Rate Average ("CORRA"), Canadian Prime Rate ("Prime"), US Base Rate ("USBR") and Secure Overnight Financing Rate ("SOFR").
+At June 30, 2024, AEP had a balance of \$315.4 million (net of unamortized bank amendment and extension fees of \$2.7 million) drawn on its credit facility (December 31, 2023 -\$242.4 million, net of unamortized bank amendment and extension fees \$3.2 million).
+At June 30, 2024, AEP met all of its covenants as required by the agreement.
+The covenants include a maximum funded debt to contracted EBITDA of 3.0:1 (actual ratio was 2.08 at June 30, 2024); minimum fixed charge coverage ratio of 1:1 (actual ratio was 1.31x at June 30, 2024); and a minimum tangible net worth of \$600.0 million (actual amount was \$1,001.6 million at June 30, 2024).